Does your company have a CEO succession plan process intact? If not, implement these best practices starting now.

 5. Plan for onboarding support

 Every new CEO, even those who have been with the company for years, need onboarding help.
 Whether they’re new to the company or new to the role, onboarding is an important part of the process.

 CEO onboarding best practices

+Wondering what happens when a new CEO takes over?
 When a new CEO is chosen, onboarding is critical to their success.
 Remarkably, 40% of senior leaders fail within 18 months of assignment.
-This failure is most often due to an inadequate onboarding process without a strong CEO onboarding plan.
+This failure is most often due to an inadequate CEO onboarding process and plan.
 A solid transition—spanning a full year—will give your new CEO a strong start.
 Salo Advisory recommends a transition plan that includes four best practices for onboarding a new CEO.